-- Rote recall of language rules isn't tested, nor are any questions based on short snippets of text taken out of context.
+- To make decisions that improve the passages, read the passages carefully. - Rote recall of language rules isn't tested, nor are any questions based on short snippets of text taken out of context.
 The best answer to each question represents how a writer should develop, organize, and use language in a multiparagraph passage.
-You are demonstrating that you can make context-based improvements to the text. - The most common format for the questions offers three alternatives to an underlined portion of the passage along with the option of not changing the passage's original wording.
-Remember to answer these questions in the context of the whole passage.
+You are demonstrating that you can make context-based improvements to the text.